-Many of our essay writers have worked in university writing centers and as writing consultants.
+Many of our paper writers have worked in university centers as writing consultants.
 So we want to allow them to share the valuable information they have acquired over the years, writing essays, with you.
 One of our writers, Sandra, was kind enough to write the following, which is very helpful information.

 I worked for my University’s Writing Center as a writing consultant during my senior year of college to write.
 This was the hubbub for people of all majors to come and pay for help with any writing assignment.
 In fact, we didn’t even care if you were in college as we took anyone who needed help getting their thoughts on paper.

 The most common request was copyediting.
 This is not what writing consultants do; this is what copyeditors do.
 If you are looking for help with grammar and spelling, look in the other direction, as consultants really don’t have the time – or patience – to work on this kind of nitty gritty grind work.

 But we will help you write and write a paper for you.
 Writing consultants are writers for hire.